rentainhe/mini-classification/docs/source/model_zoo/CIFAR100.md

     NAME: sgd
 AUG:
   MIXUP: 0.
-  RANDOM_HORIZONTAL_FLOP: 0.5
+  RANDOM_HORIZONTAL_FLIP: 0.5
   RANDOM_ROTATION: 15
 MODEL:
   LABEL_SMOOTHING: 0.
 ```
-We use `sgd` optimizer and  `cosine lr-scheduler` to trained all these models on `4 V100` in `300 epochs` without `label-smoothing` and `mixup`.
+We trained all these models using `4 GPU` with `Distributed Data-Parallel Training`.
 You can try to get better results by modifying these hyperparameters in each model's specific config file.

 ### Model List